josephxsxn/hdp2WordCountOozie/README.md

-#A working wordcount with oozie wrappers
+#A working wordcount with oozie workflow

 A working example showing how to perform Word Count, Word Count with keyword filtering using the YARN Distributed Cache, and orchestration as an Oozie Workflow.